webprofusion/certify-docs/docs/certificate-process.md

 ![DNS Validation](/assets/screens/Auth_DNS.png)

 ### 3. Decide how to deploy
-By default Certify will auto update/add https bindings on all sites with hostnames which match the certificate.
+By default Certify will auto update/add https bindings on all sites with hostname bindings which match the certificate.
 You can also choose to customise how deployment occurs.
 The *Preview* feature (below) is especially important as this will show you which bindings will be created and updated.

 You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (on a Windows Server) you should have a clear understanding of the limitations of [SSL binding on Windows](guides/ssl-windows)

 ![Deployment](/assets/screens/Deployment_Auto.png)

+The default Auto deployment mode will match your certificate to all IIS sites with matching hostname bindings, to work with blank hostname bindings etc., change the deployment mode and configure the available options.

 ##### Deployment Tasks and Advanced Usage
 In addition to the Auto Deployment options, you can also make use of a variety of pre-built [Deployment Tasks](deployment/tasks_intro) for local or remote deployment.
 You can also use scripting tasks to work with your certificate using your own custom scripting.